As a gardening blogger and writer, I probably shouldn’t admit this, but I don’t start seeds indoors.

 Next, if your mini-greenhouse doesn’t already have a separate bottom and top (like the rotisserie chicken container or the plastic tote), you will need to cut through the container to create a hinged lid.
 Where exactly you make that cut depends on the container you’re using.
 Keep in mind that you want at least 3 inches of soil in the bottom.
 Depending on how much room will be left for the plants to grow in, you might make your cut anywhere from 3.5 to 5 inches from the bottom.
 It’s handy to leave a few inches of plastic uncut so that the pieces stay together and to form a hinged lid.

 Cover the bottom of your greenhouse with soil and wet it thoroughly.
 Let the soil drain before planting the seeds to the depth indicated on the seed packet.
 Once you have your seeds in, tape the sides of the container closed with duct tape.
-Labelling the containers is a good idea.
+Labeling the containers is a good idea.
 Then it’s time to stick your greenhouses outside.

 Choosing And Timing Seeds